 - Compact drill

-Supports are constructed from 2×4 timbers.
-3m lengths of 2×4 are cut to 2m sections for vertical support.
-Use remaining 1m pieces as bottom horizontal “feet”.
-Cut third length of 2×4 into four braces to support bottom horizontal feet.
+- Constructing the Supports: The 2×4 timbers will serve as supports.
+Cut the 3m lengths of 2×4 into 2m sections for the vertical support.
+Use the remaining 1m pieces as bottom horizontal “feet”.
+Additionally, cut the third length of 2×4 into four braces to support the bottom horizontal feet.

 - Assembling the Board: Assemble all the cut pieces using screws or nails to create the final shape of the notice board.
 Ensure that the structure is sturdy, and the display area is securely attached to the supports.

 - Painting: Once assembled, the board needs to be painted with a primer and a finish coat.
 This helps extend the usability of the board by protecting it from weather elements.

 - The construction process takes approximately half a shift for a skilled carpenter and one full shift for a labourer.

 - The labourer assists the carpenter in preparation and assembly, and in the second part of the shift, applies two coats of paint.

 - Based on experience, a ply and timber board lasts about six months in open weather conditions before starting to deteriorate.